dylan-chong/dotfiles/README.md

     ```
 1. Close terminal and open app `Kitty`
 1. Generate your SSH key for git and set on your Git hosting service
+1. Follow relevant steps from the `If using Ubuntu or WSL+Ubuntu` section for setting up the rest of stuff

 ### If using Ubuntu or WSL+Ubuntu